nmorduch/susan/index.md

 You and I can join together in psychotherapy to:

 - Help you learn how to get over hurdles and roadblocks in your life
-- Better understand your role as an actor in your life and those around you
+- Better understand your role as an actor in your life and your impact on those around you
-- Cope more easily with stresses of family, parenting, caregiving, career,and/or school
+- Cope more easily with stresses of family, parenting, caregiving, career, and/or school
 - Improve your relationship with your child, parent or partner
 - Develop your strengths to overcome your weaknesses
 - Learn coping skills that will be of life-long benefit